-For our MBA students, the core is that set of essential courses that provides the foundation of management–the core includes courses in economics, accounting, business statistics, and organizational processes.
-For our Campaign, the MIT Sloan Core has that same fundamental purpose–to create the same essential support for our faculty and students through endowed fellowships and professorships, and the MIT Sloan Annual Fund, our current-use, unrestricted funding which allows our faculty and students to pursue innovation in real time.
-No less important than the curricular core, the MIT Sloan Core funds that which is essential to MIT Sloan–our students, our faculty, and our newest innovative activities.
+For our MBA students, the core is that set of essential courses that provides the foundation of management and includes courses in economics, accounting, business statistics, and organizational processes.
+For our Campaign, the MIT Sloan Core has that same fundamental purpose—to provide essential support for our faculty and students through endowed fellowships and professorships, and through the MIT Sloan Annual Fund, our current-use, unrestricted funding which allows our faculty and students to pursue innovation in real time.
+No less important than the curricular core, the MIT Sloan Core funds that which is essential to MIT Sloan—our students, our faculty, and our newest innovative activities.
 It speaks to our mission; it ensures that our faculty pursues and surpasses the boundaries of current knowledge; it encourages our students to experiment and make a difference; it allows us to invent solutions to the world’s greatest challenges.

 MIT Sloan Annual Fund

 An entrepreneur improving agriculture through disease detection.
 The birthplace of modern finance.
 Little’s Law.
 A data analytics expert who developed a new healthcare algorithm to improve people’s lives.
 The first business school to launch a course in fintech.
 These are the stories of MIT Sloan.
 MIT Sloan’s history is built on innovation and excellence, and our future will depend on our community.

 In today’s fast-paced, complex, and competitive world, flexibility and creativity in teaching and learning is crucial.
 For the next generation of MIT Sloan graduates to become “principled, innovative leaders who will change the world,” they must have adequate financial support while being exposed to the school’s impactful academic resources.